bokkisec/sccmsqlclient/README.md

 ## Usage
 - Run `sccmsqlclient.py` without arguments to get help for connection arguments, then run with arguments to connect to a remote MSSQL server on a SCCM environment.
+- After you connect, use `help` to view prebuilt commands or execute raw queries

 ## Commands